This post may contain affiliate links. If you make a purchase, I'll receive a commission. Disclosure.

 “Sign up for my course and learn this exciting thing!”

 “Join my free webinar to learn the secrets you don’t know about!”

-Here’s the secret: you don’t need all of that stuff.
+But here’s a secret: you don’t need all of that stuff.

 When is all of your business magic going to happen, exactly?
 It doesn’t happen when you’re in learning mode, it happens when you’re in action mode.
 (And as it so happens, the best learning happens when you’re just doing it.)

 Overwhelm is caused by trying to process too much information

 Most of what you’re exposed every day is a distraction.
 A lot of it creates problems instead of solves them.
 If you didn’t know you needed “17 ways to _____” before you clicked on that blog post, you went down a rabbit hole to solve a problem you didn’t even have: “Add this thing to the billions of things I need to learn…”